na-na-hi/renget/archive/bondarchive.md

 #### Crafting Fodder
 You have noticed that you need to sacrifice certain materials to be able to progress to the next node.
-For simplicity, let us say you need **40 points** to be able to unlock each node, which each node having restrictions on what you can use to sacrifice.
+For simplicity, let us say you need **40 points** to be able to unlock each node, with each node having restrictions on what you can use to sacrifice.
 The available materials that can be used and the points they give are as follows:
 !!! info
     T1 = gray, T2 = blue, T3 = gold, T4 = purple